 Other Named Executive Officers.
-Dr. Blight's, Mr. Lawrence's, and Ms. Wasman's employment agreements provide for severance payments and other benefits if their employment is terminated by us without "cause" or they terminate their employment for "good reason," as such terms are defined in the employment agreements.
-On November 7, 2011, we entered into an amendment to the employment agreement with each of these officers to modify certain of the benefits under those agreements.
-The severance provisions of the agreements, and the 2011 amendments, are described below.
-Also, on November 7, 2011, we entered into a change in control letter agreement with Lauren Sabella, our Executive Vice President, Commercial Development, which provides for severance payments and other benefits if her employment is terminated by us without "cause" or she terminates her employment for "good reason," Her change in control letter agreement is also described below.
+Dr. Blight's, Mr. Lawrence's, and Ms. Wasman's employment agreements provide for severance payments and other benefits if their employment is terminated by us without cause or they terminate their employment for good reason, as the relevant terms are defined in the employment agreements.
+The severance provisions of these agreements are described below.
+Also, we have entered into a change in control letter agreement with Dr. Carrazana, which provides for severance payments and other benefits if his employment is terminated by us without cause or he terminates his employment for good reason after a change in control, as the relevant terms are defined in his letter agreement.
+His change in control letter agreement is also described below.

-Under the employment agreements, if we terminate Dr. Blight's, Mr. Lawrence's or Ms. Wasman's employment without cause, or if one of them voluntarily terminates his or her employment with good reason, among other things:
+Under the employment agreements with Dr. Blight, Mr. Lawrence and Ms. Wasman, if we terminate their employment without cause, or if one of them voluntarily terminates his or her employment with good reason (as the relevant terms are defined in their agreements), among other things:

-• We are obligated to make severance payments to the terminated officer equal to his or her base salary for a specified severance period and to make COBRA premium payments for the same severance period.
-Under the amendments to the employment agreements, the severance period for all of these officers is 12 months (subject to earlier termination on the date on which the officer obtains other, comparable employment), increased from nine months in the case of Dr. Blight and increased from seven months in the case of Mr. Lawrence and Ms. Wasman.
-The salary continuation severance payments would be paid at the time of the Company's standard payroll during the severance period, except that payments would be deferred to the seventh month after termination to the extent that such deferral would be required to comply with U.S. tax law.
+- We are obligated to make severance payments to the terminated officer equal to his or her base salary for a 12 month severance period and to make COBRA premium payments for the same severance period (subject to earlier termination on the date on which the officer obtains other, comparable employment).
+The salary continuation severance payments would be paid at the time of the Company's standard payroll during the severance period, except that payments would be deferred to the seventh month after termination to the extent that such deferral would be required to comply with U.S. tax law. - We are obligated to pay a bonus to the terminated officer equal to the officer's target cash bonus for the year of termination, prorated based on the number of days in the calendar year elapsed as of the termination date.
+The bonus would be paid in the month following the month of termination of employment. - All options and stock appreciation rights awards that have vested as of the termination date shall remain exercisable for 90 days following such date, or for a lesser period, to the extent necessary to comply with

-- We are obligated to pay a bonus to the terminated officer equal to the officer's target cash bonus for the year of termination, prorated based on the number of days in the calendar year elapsed as of the termination date.
-Our obligation to pay a bonus under these circumstances was added by the 2011 amendments.
-The bonus would be paid in the month following the month of termination of employment. - All options and stock appreciation rights awards that have vested as of the termination date shall remain exercisable for 90 days following such date, or for a lesser period, to the extent necessary to comply with U.S. tax law or the 10 year term limit under our equity plans.
+U.S. tax law or the 10 year term limit under our equity plans.
 All unvested options, stock appreciation rights awards and stock awards will be cancelled on the date of termination.

-If Dr. Blight, Mr. Lawrence or Ms. Wasman voluntarily terminates his or her employment with good reason or if we terminate his or her employment without cause within 18 months after a "change in control" (as defined in their employment agreements), among other things:
+If Dr. Blight, Mr. Lawrence or Ms. Wasman voluntarily terminates his or her employment with good reason or if we terminate his or her employment without cause within 18 months after a change in control (as the relevant terms are defined in their employment agreements), among other things: